About

 How to relieve my staff

 “I needed more personnel.
-The online furniture market is growing, and I want to keep up with the developments.
-At the same time, I wanted to relieve my specialists of doing unskilled work, while there is so much work for them to do on their own qualification level.
-Then, my company grew over 25 employees which means I have to employ a person with a disability, otherwise I will be fined.
-We have this obligation by law.
-I had no problems with that.
-I am open for people with a disability.
-My son has autism, and I would be happy if he finds a job in the open labour market, once he has finished his education.
-If I employ someone with a disability, I also have tax advantages.
-And I realised, the unskilled work carried out by my specialists could easily be done out by an employee with a disability, matching the competences needed for the work.
-And this is what I planned to do.”
+The online furniture market is growing, and I want to keep up with developments in this area.
+At the same time, I wanted to stop my specialists doing unskilled work when there is so much work at their own level for them to do.
+Then my company grew to over 25 employees, meaning I had to employ someone with a disability; otherwise, I would be fined.
+This is a legal obligation.
+I had no problem with that.
+I am open to employing people with disabilities.
+My son has autism and I would be happy for him to find a job in the open labour market once he has finished his education.
+If I employ someone with a disability, I also receive tax advantages.
+I realised that the unskilled work carried out by my specialists could easily be done by an employee with a disability who matches the competencies needed for the work.
+This is what I planned to do.”

 With the help of the professionals

-“I got in touch with a service provider that supports people with disabilities to find jobs on the open labour market.
-I knew of their existence because of a short introductory meeting I had with one of their employment specialists.
-She informed me about their activities and, whenever I had interest for more information, I could contact them.
-This is what I did, I explained them the requirements of the job and together we made a detailed job description, to ensure a good match, based on the tasks, requirements, working hours, and other essential elements of the work.
-Based on this detailed job description, they started looking in their lists of clients who would meet these requirements.
-Then, I received a number of CV’s, and we interviewed some potential applicants.
-It was Mark who we invited to start an internship in our company.
-The entire recruitment procedure went quite fast, also because the employment specialist took over all the administrative stuff.”
+“I got in touch with a service provider that helps people with disabilities find jobs in the open labour market.
+I knew about them because I had a short introductory meeting with one of their employment specialists.
+She told me about their activities and said that I could contact them if I wanted more information.
+I did just that: I explained the job requirements to them, and together we created a detailed job description to ensure a good match based on tasks, requirements, working hours and other essential elements of the work.
+Based on this, they started searching their client database for suitable candidates.
+I then received a number of CVs and we interviewed some potential applicants.
+We invited Mark to start an internship in our company.
+The entire recruitment process was quite fast, partly because the employment specialist took care of all the administrative tasks.”

 Working towards independence